Orlando International Airport: Civil years

 Eastern Air Lines used Orlando as a focus city during the 1970s and early 1980s, and became "the official airline of Walt Disney World."
 Following Eastern's demise, Delta Air Lines assumed this role.

 Delta Air Lines began operating a hub at MCO in 1987.
 Airside 4, which opened in 1990, was primarily designed for Delta's hub operation and it included a ramp tower, an international arrivals facility, and a wing for regional aircraft under the people mover guideway.
 Delta would later pull much of its large aircraft from its hub operations and focused its service there on regional flights via their Delta Connection affiliate Comair.
 Comair operated intra-Florida flights as well as flights to other southeastern cities and to the Caribbean.
 In 2002, Chautauqua Airlines replaced Comair as the primary Delta Connection carrier at MCO.
 Delta closed the Orlando hub entirely in 2007.

-Orlando-based AirTran Airways also operated a hub at MCO from 1993 to 2014.
+Orlando-based AirTran Airways also operated a hub at MCO from 1993 until the airline's merger with Southwest Airlines in 2014.
 After Delta closed their hub in 2007, AirTran relocated their hub to Airside 4, using some of Delta's former gates which allowed them to double their capacity.
 AirTran merged with Southwest Airlines in 2014, which is today the busiest carrier at MCO.

 Saudi Arabian Airlines began service to Orlando in 1994.
 Its seasonal flights to Jeddah proved popular among Saudi tourists.
 Bookings declined after the September 11 attacks, however, so Saudi Arabian terminated the link.

 On February 22, 2005, the airport became the first airport in Florida to accept E-Pass and SunPass toll transponders as a form of payment for parking.
 The system allows drivers to enter and exit a parking garage without pulling a ticket or stopping to pay the parking fee.
 The two toll roads that serve the airport, SR 528 (Beachline Expressway) and SR 417 (Central Florida GreeneWay), use these systems for automatic toll collection.

 The original terminal building, a converted hangar, was described as inadequate for the task at hand even when it was first opened as Orlando Jetport.
 After its closure in 1981, it passed through several tenants, the last of which was UPS.
 It was demolished in May 2006.

 On February 1, 2010, Allegiant Air began operations at the airport.
 The company moved one half of its schedule from its operating base at nearby SFB to MCO to test revenue at the higher cost airport.
 After evaluating the routes out of Orlando, the carrier decided to consolidate and return its Orlando area operations to SFB citing an inability to achieve a fare premium at MCO as anticipated, passenger preference for SFB, higher costs at MCO than expected and a more efficient operating environment at SFB.
 Allegiant Air resumed operating some flights at MCO in 2024.